LannWei/IceGAT/README.md

-# MGAT
+# IceGAT
-The official implementation of MGAT
+The official implementation of IceGAT
-# This code is the implementation of MGAT
+# This code is the implementation of IceGAT
-[Multi-scale Graph Attention Network for Physics-informed Daily Arctic  Sea Ice Prediction]
+[Multi-scale Graph Modeling and Forecasting of Arctic Sea Ice with Conservation Laws]

-Author: Lan Wei and Nikolaos M. Freris
+Authors: Lan Wei and Nikolaos M. Freris

 ## Usage
 First, clone the repository locally: